Please note, if you click and buy through links on our site, we may earn a small affiliate commission at no extra cost to you. Learn More

 Key Features in Common

-Both cameras utilize a turret-style enclosure with an IP67 waterproof rating.
+Both cameras utilize a turret-style enclosure.
+They can weather the elements easily, thanks to an IP67 weatherproof rating.

 Case Type(s)